espocrm/documentation/docs/administration/layout-manager.md

 #### Not Sortable

-Disables an ability to sort the column.
+Disables the ability to sort the column.

 #### Align